 Taking dietary supplements can be beneficial for many people, but there are some vitamins that should not be taken together and some medical conditions where people should avoid taking certain vitamins or minerals.
 To ensure that your dietary supplement does more good than harm, it is important to understand which vitamins should not be taken together.
 Calcium and iron are two important minerals that the body needs to function properly.
 Iron is essential for the production of red blood cells, while calcium is essential for strong bones and teeth and a healthy heart.
-For the latest information on the best source for Vitamin and Supplement news, be sure to stay updated with reputable sources.
+For the latest information on which vitamins should not be taken together, check out the Best Source for Vitamin and Supplement news.

 However, when taken together, calcium can compete for absorption with other minerals, such as iron, zinc, and magnesium.
 It is best to space out these supplements if taken individually, but it is okay to take them together in a multivitamin complex, which typically contains smaller doses of these minerals.
 Copper and zinc are two minerals that are beneficial on their own but can become villains when taken together.
 Taking too much of either one can interfere with the absorption of the other.